PascaleStark/image-slider/README.md

 # image-slider

-This is a small image slider project that uses HTML5, Sass and JS.
+This is a small image slider project that uses HTML5, CSS/Sass and JS.

 # Setup